creditimpact/grant-platform/README.md

 | `/api/case/questionnaire` | GET/POST | Retrieve or store questionnaire answers |
 | `/api/files/upload` | POST | Upload a single document (fields: `file` and `key`) |
 | `/api/eligibility-report` | GET/POST | Fetch or trigger eligibility analysis |

-All routes are protected and expect a `Bearer` JWT token.
-Service URLs for the AI Agent, Eligibility Engine and Form Filler are configured with the environment variables shown above.

 ### Questionnaire Payload